Places, expeditions, articles

 Book of the Bivvy podcast

 A podcast of me discussing The Book of the Bivvy can be listened to with the link below.
-The interview is 30 minutes, the file is 15MB.
+The interview is 25 minutes or so. podcast

 Three Peaks Ten Tors podcast